Skip to content

 Vice President Vance flew to Islamabad on April 12 to negotiate a permanent deal.
 The talks lasted 21 hours and, despite the vice president’s high-school debate champ energy, produced nothing.
 Vance told reporters that Iran had “chosen not to accept our terms” and flew home.
 Trump, six days removed from “total and complete victory,” responded by announcing a full naval blockade of Iran.

 Despite the fragile ceasefire, I’m writing about this war in the present tense, and that’s intentional.
 If there’s anything we’ve learned from watching Trump since he first came to power, it’s that he says one thing, does another, lies constantly, backs out, and changes his mind on a daily basis.
-A ceasefire and a naval blockade in the same week tell you everything you need to know about how over this war really is.
+A ceasefire extension, a naval blockade, and dueling ship seizures in the same week say a lot about just how “over” this war really is—because it feels like we’ve seen this movie before.
+We all watched President Bush declare “mission accomplished” on May 1, 2003, 43 days after we invaded Iraq.
+In January of 2004, my infantry brigade deployed to Kirkuk to fight the growing insurgency.
+Over 4,300 Americans died after that banner came down.

 In the lead-up to the Iraq War, President Bush stood at a podium and tried to deliver a simple proverb: “Fool me once, shame on—shame on you…” He paused, lost the thread, and landed on “fool me, you can’t get fooled again.”
 We all laughed and laughed and then spent a decade watching caskets come home.
 Some of those caskets had my friends in them.

 Maybe the ceasefire holds.
-Maybe the talks resume and something real comes out of them.
+Maybe the talks resume, and something real comes out of them.
 I genuinely hope so.
 But we’ve elected Donald Trump twice, believed his promises twice, and now we’re watching another victory banner come down over another unfinished war in the Middle East.
 We should know better by now, but despite whatever W was trying to say, history suggests you absolutely can get fooled again.

 Nick Allison is a writer and editor based in Austin, Texas.
 His work has appeared in Slate, HuffPost, The Fulcrum, The Chaos Section, and elsewhere.
 Find him on Bluesky @nickallison80.bsky.social